jumbosushi/ubcbooker/README.md

     $> ubcbooker -b cs -n 'Study Group' -d 03/05 -t 11:00-13:00
 ```

 Currently this app supports project rooms in cs (Commputer Science).
+Run `ubcbooker -l` to check the latest supported departments.

 Feel free to send a PR that supports your department's rooms.